 A suit filed Monday says four laws restricting abortion violate constitutional privacy protections

 Planned Parenthood signage is seen in the Financial District neighborhood of Manhattan on April 16, 2021 in New York City.
-The Biden administration’s Department of Health and Human Services has begun the process of undoing a Trump administration policy, known as Title X, that stripped federal family-planning dollars from clinics that refer patients for abortions, a move that drove Planned Parenthood to withdraw from the program.
 (Photo by Michael M. Santiago/Getty Images)

 Planned Parenthood of Montana on Monday mounted a legal challenge to a slate of laws passed in the last session restricting access to abortion, a lawsuit that opponents of the bills have long promised.

 The suit challenges the bills on constitutional grounds, citing specific privacy protections in the Montana Constitution and the state Supreme Court’s ruling in 1999’s Nelson v.
 State, which enshrined “procreative autonomy” in law and drew a direct line between the privacy rights in the state constitution and the right to obtain an abortion.

 The laws “will reduce the number and geographic distribution of locations in Montana where women can access safe and effective abortion care,” allege the plaintiffs, Planned Parenthood and Dr. Joey Banks, a reproductive health care physician.
 “Their combined effect is particularly cruel and prohibitive-pushing women seeking abortion later into pregnancy and also cutting off access to abortion at an earlier gestational age.”